Bray Accountants No Comments

 • Don’t forget the £1,000 a year in tax-free allowances for property or trading income available since April 2017.

-• The rules for Class 2 NIC have changed, for the 2022/23 tax year you pay Class 2 NIC if your profits are above the Lower Profits Limit,(which is £11,908 in 2022/23).
-If your profits are below the Small Profits Threshold (£6,725 in 2022/23) then you can choose to pay Voluntary Class 2 NIC.
-If your profits from self-employment are between the Small Profits Threshold and the Lower Profits Limit then there is no Class 2 NIC to pay but you will be treated as making Class 2 NIC.
-This will mean you will be able to access entitlement to contributory benefits in the same way as if you had paid Class 2 NIC.
+• The rules for Class 2 NIC have changed again.
+For the 2023/24 tax year, you pay Class 2 NIC if your profits are above the Lower Profits Threshold of £12570, this liability has been removed in 2024/25 but you will be be given an NIC credit for the year.
+If your profits are below the Small Profits Threshold of £6,725 then you can choose to pay Voluntary Class 2 NIC.
+If your profits from self-employment in 2023/24 are between the Small Profits Threshold and the Lower Profits Limit then there is no Class 2 NIC to pay but you will again be be given an NIC credit for the year.

 Bray Accountants No Comments